howardwong-db/externalmetastorehelper/README.md

 3. Configure Hive Metastore with initscript or with cluster UI.

 How to use this notebook:
-* Provision new Hive metastore db or use an existing one - Gate the connection info and store the dbuser and dbpassword into a Databricks secret scope
+* Provision new Hive metastore db or use an existing one - Get the connection info and store the dbuser and dbpassword into a Databricks secret scope
 * Run this notebook on a DBR 7.3 LTS+ cluster with the correct parameters via Run ALL.
 Make sure that this cluster has the envs set to get the db user and password from secret store.

 ```